 My designing friends and peers are also inspiring, especially the wonderful and super talented Eni Oken ( http://www.enioken.com ).
 She was my mentor and taught me to work with hair-fine wire.
 Her eye for design, color coordination, drive for perfection and beautiful creations really inspire me to think my designs through and apply myself to make more unique pieces of wearable art.

-Another important source is this terrific intimate group of female designers that I belong to called the "Laughing Muse Jewelry Artisans" (you can search LMJA to find great creations made by the members of our group or visit http://laughingmusejewelryartisans.blogspot.com).
+Another important source is this terrific intimate group of female designers that I belong to called the "Laughing Muse Jewelry Artisans" (you can replacement LMJA to find great creations made by the members of our group or visit http://laughingmusejewelryartisans.blogspot.com).
 These women are not only extremely talented jewelry artists, they are true friends and 'virtual sisters'.

 We all learn various techniques from each other since we specialize in slightly different mediums and styles and we encourage, support, and critique each other on a daily basis.
 We push each other to break through our comfort zones and to try new techniques, new mediums, and new designs – to think outside the box.
 These women are my daily dose of inspiration and I am so proud of all the gorgeous creations they come up with… it's magical.